artyomb/mapbox-style-mixer/readme.md

 - **Sprite Merging**: Automatic merging of sprite images and metadata using ImageMagick with fallback generation for high-DPI sprites
 - **Font Management**: Download and cache font files with range support (0-255, 256-511, etc.)
 - **Advanced Filtering**: Two-level filtering system with Mapbox expressions and real-time layer control
-- **Interactive Preview**: Web-based map interface with dual-mode controls (filters/layers), performance monitoring, and source style navigation
+- **Interactive Preview**: Web-based map interface powered by maplibre-preview gem with advanced filtering, performance monitoring, and source style navigation
 - **REST API**: Complete API for style serving with authentication support
 - **Docker Ready**: Containerized deployment with volume mounting for configuration